rwx-777/Assembly_LearningRepo/README.md

 The "jb" instruction will jump to a section in the code if something is 1

-The "jbe" instruction stands for jump if below or equal
+The "jbe" instruction stands for jump if CF is equal to 1 or ZF is equal to 1

+The "jns" instruction stands for jump if SF is equal to 0